AlyceBrady/GridPackage/README.md

 The Grid Package supports five basic types of graphical user interfaces for applications that use grid objects.
 An application might have:

-- a simple GUI containing a display of the contents of a grid (Figure 2a),
+- a simple GUI containing a display of the contents of a grid (Figure 2a in the DraftOverview document),
-- a simple GUI containing an animated display of the changing contents of a grid, with a slider bar to control the speed of the animation (Figure 2b),
+- a simple GUI containing an animated display of the changing contents of a grid, with a slider bar to control the speed of the animation (Figure 2b in the DraftOverview),
-- an interactive GUI that allows users to control the behavior of the application by clicking on control buttons (Figure 2c),
+- an interactive GUI that allows users to control the behavior of the application by clicking on control buttons (Figure 2c in the DraftOverview),
-- a specialized interactive GUI that operates on "stepped" applications (applications such as simulations that run in discrete steps), with control buttons such as Start/Restart, Step, or Run (Figure 2d), or
+- a specialized interactive GUI that operates on "stepped" applications (applications such as simulations that run in discrete steps), with control buttons such as Start/Restart, Step, or Run (Figure 2d in the DraftOverview), or
 - an interactive GUI that allows users to control the behavior of the application by clicking on grid cells (the appearance of this kind of GUI is similar to those above).